gromacs/gromacs/docs/user-guide/mdp-options.rst

       When the :mdp:`deform` option is active, add a velocity profile corresponding to the box deformation to the initial velocities.
-      This is done after computing observables from the initial state such as the initial tempature.
+      This is done after computing observables from the initial state such as the initial temperature.

 Electric fields
 ^^^^^^^^^^^^^^^